 Parker Bowles’ categorisation – meat, less meat, no meat, might do well on restaurant menus.

-Recipe for a dish of less pork and more aubergine
+Recipe for a dish of less meat and more aubergine

 - olive or rapeseed oil for frying – you’ll need a generous glug.